RaederDev/YoAppServer/README.md

  - The url parameter is a relative callback url that the app should listen for.
 For example when you server has the address mydomain.com the appserver would listen on port 4242 (if you haven't changed that in the configuration file) resulting in the base url of: http://mydomain.com:4242/, when you now specify that you app listens for /relativeCallbackUrl your app will be notified when the YoApp servers accesses: http://mydomain.com:4242/relativeCallbackUrl
  - The apiKey parameter should be your API key, if you don't want to specify it in your app configuration you can also override the getApiKey method of YoApp and ommit this entry.

+Here you can find an example of what you can do with the API.
+The App will listen for incoming Yos and will fetch the current subscriber count once a yo is reveived, then it will yo the user back.
+All Operations are done asynchronously to avoid locking the main thread.

     ```
     public class App extends YoApp {